-- 4.5 The review policy in the adopted Local Plan required the Council to commence document preparation from April 2020, with submission to the Secretary of State for examination to be anticipated by the end of December 2023. - 4.6 Specific matters will be addressed in the review, but are not limited to the following - The progress being made towards implementation of the spatial strategy for South Kesteven, in particular the focus on development in Grantham to be achieved by the end of the plan period - Taking account of the latest National Planning Framework, particularly in relation to the assessment of housing needs and future requirement for employment land; and - Further assessment of the needs of the Gypsy and Traveller Community, including Travelling Showpeople, and the need to allocate land to meet identified needs. - 4.7 The revised Local Plan will set out the strategic direction for development in the District. - 4.8 The AMR will be the mechanism for monitoring the effects of policies in the current Local Plan, and if during this period it is apparent that policies are ineffective or not satisfactory in achieving desired outcomes, relevant steps will be put in place to ensure this is addressed through the review of the Local Plan. - 4.9 The document profile is set out below.
+- 4.4 The review policy in the adopted Local Plan required the Council to commence document preparation from April 2020, with submission to the Secretary of State for examination to be anticipated by the end of December 2023. - 4.5 Specific matters will be addressed in the review, but are not limited to the following - The progress being made towards implementation of the spatial strategy for South Kesteven, in particular the focus on development in Grantham to be achieved by the end of the plan period - Taking account of the latest National Planning Framework, particularly in relation to the assessment of housing needs and future requirement for employment land; and - Further assessment of the needs of the Gypsy and Traveller Community, including Travelling Showpeople, and the need to allocate land to meet identified needs. - 4.6 This review of the Local Plan will enable policies and proposals to take account of the revised National Policy which was published in December 2023.
+The changes have been subject to consultation with legislation now in place in the form of the Levelling UP and Regeneration Act 2023.
+As part of the transition period the government has stated that Local Planning Authorities must submit Local Plans for examination by 30 June 2025 (and adopt by 31 December 2026) to be adopted under the existing legal framework.
+The revised timetable takes account of this. - 4.7 The AMR will be the mechanism for monitoring the effects of policies in the current Local Plan, and if during this period it is apparent that policies are ineffective or not satisfactory in achieving desired outcomes, relevant steps will be put in place to ensure this is addressed through the review of the Local Plan. - 4.8 The document profile is set out below.
 The expected timetable for the key milestones in preparing the Local Plan review are contained in Table 2 and Appendix 1.